atxwang/atxwang.github.io/_posts/ea_essay.md

 > And you are all trapped inside, still pretending.

 then i read Scott Alexander's ["Meditations on Moloch"](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), which scratched an itch in my STEM-lord vaguely anticapitalist brain with lines like this:
-> Las Vegas doesn’t exist because of some decision to hedonically optimize civilization, it exists because of a quirk in dopaminergic reward circuits, plus the microstructure of an uneven regulatory environment, plus Schelling points.
-A rational central planner with a god’s-eye-view, contemplating these facts, might have thought “Hm, dopaminergic reward circuits have a quirk where certain tasks with slightly negative risk-benefit ratios get an emotional valence associated with slightly positive risk-benefit ratios, let’s see if we can educate people to beware of that.”
+> Las Vegas doesn’t exist because of some decision to hedonically optimize civilization, it exists because of a quirk in dopaminergic reward circuits, plus the microstructure of an uneven regulatory environment, plus Schelling points (...)
 People within the system, following the incentives created by these facts, think: “Let’s build a forty-story-high indoor replica of ancient Rome full of albino tigers in the middle of the desert, and so become slightly richer than people who didn’t!”

-aannd
+aannd pretty soon i was reading EA/EA-adjacent blogs, doing every fellowship in my college's EA branch, and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDAzMzYyOTksOTYwOTgzNzY0XX0=
+eyJoaXN0b3J5IjpbLTk5MTU0MDUwLDk2MDk4Mzc2NF19
 -->